 4. Number of degrees of freedom \(n-k\), which can be easily calculated based on the sample size \(n\) and the number of estimated parameters \(k\).

 5. Student’s t statistics.
-This can be obtained from statistical tables or the software, given the significance level \(\alpha\) and the number of degrees of freedom \(n-k\), calculated above.
+We get it from statistical tables or the software, given the significance level \(\alpha\) and the number of degrees of freedom \(n-k\) above.

-Consider construction of the interval for the slope parameter materials from the regression we discussed earlier.
+Example 12.1 Consider construction of the interval for the slope parameter for the variable materials from the regression we discussed earlier.
 In our case, we know the following:

 1. \(\alpha=0.05\) because we decided to produce the 95% confidence interval.
 We could choose the other value, which would result in the interval of a different width;